Incorporating nettles into your diet this time of year is a wonderful way to eat in season and eat local.

-Remember to only pick the tender tops and to deactivate the sting just cook the nettles in boiling water for 2- 4 minutes.
-Once you have harvested them try this recipe for nettle pesto:
+Remember to only pick the tender tops.
+To deactivate the sting just cook the nettles in boiling water for 2- 4 minutes.
+Once you’ve harvested them try this recipe for nettle pesto:

 Nettle Nesto Recipe